-In order to carry out a financial assessment, we require details of your income, savings, outgoing and disability-related spending.
+In order to carry out a financial assessment, we require details of your income, savings, outgoings and disability-related spending.
 Proof of the above will be required, for example, receipts and bank statements covering a minimum of 3 months.
+Please note that we cannot accept redacted or amended documents.
 During the financial assessment process, if you choose not to declare any or all of your income and savings, you may be assessed to pay the full cost of your care.